nathangeffen/cagl/docs/userguide.md

 Instead of iterating using an explicitly defined for loop, we use the *CAG_FOR_ALL* macro.
 It takes four parameters: the name of the container type, *points*, the container variable, *random*, which must be a pointer hence we pass it by address, an iterator over the container, *it*, and code to execute on each iteration of the loop.
 Here we only execute one statement, a *printf*.
 But if we had multiple statements, we would have to enclose the code in curly brackets.

 Note that *it* is iterated by the macro over all the elements in our container variable called *random*.
 Using a macro to abstract away a for loop is not every C programmer's cup of tea.
-In which case, feel free to ignore the idiom below and use the method above.
+In which case, feel free to ignore the idiom below and use the one above.

 ```C
 	points random;